 The department enthusiastically pursues the following academic aims:

-In Years 7 to 9 we have common half term assessments which ensure that by Year 10 all students have covered the range of skills required for IGCSE/ GCSE.
-We also run a Reading Certificate Scheme which encourages boys to read widely across genre outside the classroom; one lesson a week is assigned to personal reading.
+Students are set a variety of topics, including creative writing and exploration of Shakespeare, to ensure they are well prepared for the GCSE years.
 We follow the King’s College, University of London ‘Let’s Think in English’ programme in Year 7 and 8.
 We also employ units of the ‘Grammar for Writing’ approach, developed by the University of Exeter.

 Trips, activities and clubs

-There are opportunities for boys to be involved in the following activities:
+There are opportunities for students to be involved in the following activities:

 - Creative Writing group – a group that meets weekly to produce an anthology of writing and is open to all years;